Jump to section

 For the husband who’s ready to dust off his barista skills

-This super-compact manual espresso-maker would make a fun addition to his next camping trip or the next family vacation and would work equally well at home.
+This super-compact manual espresso-maker would make a fun addition to his next camping trip or the next family vacation and will work equally well at home.

 For the husband who likes a cordless setup